CartoDB/Windshaft/README.md

 old story: high cohesion, low coupling makes us happy.
 See [Windshaft-cartodb](https://github.com/CartoDB/Windshaft-cartodb).

-Windshaft is a library used by [cartodb.com](https://cartodb.com/), an Open Source Geospatial Database on the Cloud.
+Windshaft is a library used by [CARTO](https://carto.com/), a location intelligence and data visualization tool.

 Some examples